welltory logo

 Why do we use RMSSD?

-An important feature of RMSSD is that it characterizes short-term rapid changes in heart rate.
-Such rapid changes can only occur under the influence of the parasympathetic.
-This makes RMSSD the main parameter that we can use to evaluate the work of one’s parasympathetic system.
+This makes RMSSD the main parameter that we can use to evaluate the work of a person’s parasympathetic system.
 Researchers agree that RMSDD is a measure of vagus-mediated control of the heart.

-In general, insufficient vagal activity usually goes under the radar.
-A person may not feel sick or tired, however, low RMSSD values can have negative consequences in an “emergency” situation.
-That is why it is important to assess the performance of the parasympathetic system and analyze HRV, taking into account rapidly changing metrics.
+That’s why it is important to assess the performance of the parasympathetic system and analyze HRV, taking into account rapidly changing metrics.

 SDNN - the standard deviation of NN intervals